niklaushirt/cp4waiops-training/content/Configure AI Manager/configure_aimanager_09.md

 {{< hint type=tip title="You have successfully finished this Chapter" >}}
 **You are now done with the chapter on Configuring AIManager**\
-Please continue to the next chapter to leanr how to train the AI Models.
+Please continue to the next chapter to learn how to train the AI Models.
 {{< /hint >}}